cieranmorris/Geographical-Weather-Analysis/README.md

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

+* Programming dependencies and languages used within this repository include: Python, Jupyter Notebook, Pandas, OpenWeather API, and Google Places API.

 ## Part I - WeatherPy

 In this project, I created a Python script to visualize the weather of 500+ cities across the world, at varying distances from the equator.
 To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and critical thinking skills to create a representative model of weather across world cities.